OWaseem/Multi-Agent-Vendor-Onboarding-Risk-Review/slides.md

 # Slide 3 – Our Solution (1.5 min)
 AI-Powered Multi-Agent Workflow

-Instead of asking one AI model to complete every task, we divided the work among multiple specialized agents.
+Instead of asking one AI model to complete every task, we divided the work among multiple specialized agents, coordinated by a LangGraph state machine.

 Benefits include: